mmbman/Katagiri/1983-01-12-Blue-Cliff-Record-Case-39-Talk-1.md

 #### 0:00

-**Katagiri Roshi**: Case Thirty-Nine: “Yun Men’s Flowering Hedge”.
+**Katagiri Roshi:** Case Thirty-Nine: “Yun Men’s Flowering Hedge”.
 The Pointer:

 > One who can take action on the road is like a tiger in the mountains; one immersed in worldly understanding is like a monkey in a cage.
 If you want to know the meaning of Buddha-nature, you should observe times and seasons, causes and conditions.
 If you want to smelt pure gold which has been refined a hundred times, you need the forge and bellows of a master.
 Now tell me, when one’s great function appears, what can be used to test him?